 The EFA, European Fighter Aircraft, was launched with the four partners and similar engine and avionic partnerships and the first aircaft flew in 1994.

-The Germans reviewed the project after re-unification and decided to continue.
+The Germans reviewed the project after re-unification and decided to continue although all the countries reduced their order numbers.
 The first production aircraft flew in 2002.
-The project has continued at a much slower pace than originally envisaged mainly due to the political changes in East Europe.
+The project has continued at a much slower pace than originally envisaged mainly due to the political changes in East Europe and then the economic slowdown..

-Development and production of the Eurofighter airframe and aircraft equipments is undertaken by two consortia each with representation from all four participating nations.
+Development and production of the Eurofighter airframe and aircraft equipment is undertaken by two consortia each with representation from all four participating nations.

 The German based company Eurofighter GmbH (comprising: BAE SYSTEMS of UK, EADS* (Deutschland) of Germany, Alenia of Italy and EADS* (CASA) of Spain) are responsible for developing and producing the airframe, avionics and the other aircraft systems.
 They are also responsible for the integration of the EJ200 engine being developed and produced by Eurojet GmbH (comprising: Rolls Royce of the UK, MTU of Germany, FIAT of Italy and ITP of Spain).

 Over 400 companies are involved in the Typhoon creating 100,000 jobs.
-Work on the airframe is divided among the partner companies with Final Assembly taking place in the UK for RAF and RSAF aircraft, in Germany for GAF and AAF aircraft and Italy and Spain for their air-forces.
+Work on the airframe is divided among the partner companies with Final Assembly taking place in the UK for RAF, RSAF and Oman aircraft, in Germany for GAF and AAF aircraft, Italy for IAF and Kuwait and Spain for its own air-forces.

 Combat - Beyond Visual Range (BVR)